liuchengxu/space-vim/README.md

 It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs) and imitates spacemacs in a high level, especially in the whole architecture, key bindings and GUI. if have ever tried spacemacs, you will find spacevim is very similar to it in user experience.

+Elegance here means pleasing, graceful as well as simple.

 The distribution is completely customizable using `.spacevim`, which is equivalent to `.spacemacs` in spacemacs.

 ![screenshot](docs/img/screenshot.png)